How to use your phone as a TV remote control

-To turn your smartphone into an all-purpose TV remote, you're going to need to download the free Peel Universal Smart TV Remote Control app, available both for iOS devices on the iOS App Store and for Android devices on Google Play.
+To turn your smartphone into an all-purpose TV remote, you're going to need to download the free SURE Smart Home and TV Universal Remote app, available both for iOS devices on the iOS App Store and for Android devices on Google Play.

-Unfortunately, iPhone owners are at a bit of a disadvantage here.
-Unlike most Android phones, Apple devices don't come with a built-in infrared (IR) transmitter.
 This isn't too big a problem if you own a Wi-Fi-compatible smart TV, since you should be able to control it through your local wireless network instead of over infrared.
-However, if your TV's getting a little long in the tooth and doesn't support Wi-Fi, you'll need to purchase a separate infrared receiver like Peel's own Pronto controller to enable remote control functionality on your iPhone.
+However, if your TV's getting a little long in the tooth and doesn't support Wi-Fi, you'll need to purchase a separate infrared receiver like the Logitech Harmony Hub to enable remote control functionality on your iPhone.

 How it works

 Once you've installed the SURE app, it'll guide you through the process of setting up any TVs you want to control.
 Simply select the brand of your TV and your location (necessary for the app to load up the correct TV guide for your area) and the app will step you through testing the power button and channel buttons to determine the specific remote protocol your TV uses.

 Depending on the model of your TV, you may need to try certain buttons multiple times before the SURE app will identify the correct signal to send.
 Don't worry, though, because the app is simple to follow even if you do need to do a little tweaking.

 All in all, the setup process takes a couple of minutes at most, and when you're done, you'll be able to not only change the channel, adjust the volume and turn your TV on and off from your phone, you'll be able to browse your local TV guide and set reminders for upcoming shows you don't want to miss.